Alexandre-T/casguard/README.md

 ```

 Have a look on the [complete configuration](./Resources/doc/configuration.md) file to
-customize configuration to use your CAS server.
+adapt it to your CAS server.